zikus04/cwc-learning/README.md

 A minimal Wayland compositor implementation written in C for educational purposes.

+## 📝 Attribution

+This project is based on the original CWC implementation by [donthurtme1](https://github.com/donthurtme1/cwc).
+This repository contains enhancements and educational improvements to the original codebase.

 ## 🎯 Purpose

 This project demonstrates the fundamentals of building a Wayland compositor, including: